OfficeDev/office-js-docs-pr/docs/develop/xml-manifest-overview.md

 </OfficeApp>
 ```

-This is separate from the **\<Hosts\>** element inside the **\<VersionOverrides\>** element, which is discussed in [Create add-in commands with the XML manifest](../develop/create-addin-commands.md).
+This is separate from the **\<Hosts\>** element inside the **\<VersionOverrides\>** element, which is discussed in [Create add-in commands with the add-in only manifest](../develop/create-addin-commands.md).

 ## Specify safe domains with the AppDomains element

-There is an [AppDomains](/javascript/api/manifest/appdomains) element of the XML manifest file that is used to tell Office which domains your add-in should be allowed to navigate to.
+There is an [AppDomains](/javascript/api/manifest/appdomains) element of the add-in only manifest file that is used to tell Office which domains your add-in should be allowed to navigate to.
 As noted in [Specify domains you want to open in the add-in window](add-in-manifests.md#specify-domains-you-want-to-open-in-the-add-in-window), when running in Office on the web, your task pane can be navigated to any URL.
 However, in desktop platforms, if your add-in tries to go to a URL in a domain other than the domain that hosts the start page (as specified in the [SourceLocation](/javascript/api/manifest/sourcelocation) element), that URL opens in a new browser window outside the add-in pane of the Office application.

 To override this (desktop Office) behavior, add each domain you want to open in the add-in window in the list of domains specified in the **\<AppDomains\>** element.
 If the add-in tries to go to a URL in a domain that is in the list, then it opens in the task pane in both Office on the web and desktop.
 If it tries to go to a URL that isn't in the list, then in desktop Office that URL opens in a new browser window (outside the add-in pane).